near/docs/docs/4.tools/near-api-js/using-near-api-js.md

 ## Account {#account}

-You can create, delete and interact with accounts with the Account module.
+You can interact with, create or delete NEAR accounts.

 ### Load Account {#load-account}